artisansdk/cqrs/readme.md

 - `CQRS::event($event, $payload)` to compose an after event with the payload and fire it using the dispatcher.
 - `CQRS::until($event, $payload)` to compose a before event with the payload and fire it using the dispatcher.

-`ArtisanSdk\CQRS\Traits\Handle` is a trait that can be used by commands to implement the `ArtisanSdk\Contracts\CQRS\Handler` interface such that an event object may be passed to the `handle()` method of a command and the command be ran through the command dispatcher using the properties of the event as the arguments.
+`ArtisanSdk\CQRS\Concerns\Handle` is a trait that can be used by commands to implement the `ArtisanSdk\Contracts\CQRS\Handler` interface such that an event object may be passed to the `handle()` method of a command and the command be ran through the command dispatcher using the properties of the event as the arguments.
 Additionally if the